JasonHyun/MiFoodTech/design/design-journey.md

 - `.exit` - button used to ex out of lightbox (hidden)
 - `.exit:hover` - dim color when hovered over
 - `light-item:hover` - adds outline when images in lightbox are hovered over
+- `.vertical` - used for centering images within the div for the lightbox
 - `#hamburger` - hidden on desktop screens
 - `nav-button:hover` - navigation buttons darken when hovered over